singals/algos_in_java/README.md

 - In/Pre/Post order traversal
 ###### Divide & Conquer
 ###### Dynamic programming
-- Given coin denominations and total amount, find out the number of ways to make the change
 ###### Backtracking
 - Print all braces combinations for a given value 'N' so that they are balanced.
 ###### Recursion